The first issues of both our College & Pro Football Newsletter and Trends

 Selections for Premium Selection Service subscribers will begin with the college

-games on Thursday, September 3.
+games on Thursday, September 1.

 Selections will be posted on our website beginning

-by 5 PM on Friday, September 4.
+posted and emailed by 6 PM Pacific time on Friday, September 4.

-Our general practice is to finalize all weekend
+practice is to finalize all weekend selections (Saturday through Monday) by 6 PM

-that time the selections are emailed to all subscribers and the posting on our website
+Pacific time on Friday afternoons.
+At that time the selections are emailed to all

-notes that the selections are complete and final.
+subscribers and the posting on our website notes that the selections are complete

-Please note that unlike
+Please note that unlike many

-most sports services we don't wait until right before kick off to release our selections.
+sports services we don't wait until right before kick off to release our selections.

 In